 - Re-settle your baby after each shortened feed with the settling techniques of your choice.

 - Once your baby is feeding for five minutes or less, stop the feed altogether.

 If you choose, you can cut down the time faster – for example, by five minutes every two nights.

 It’s recommended that you breastfeed exclusively until your baby starts eating solid foods, which usually happens around six months.
 Once you introduce solids, it’s best for your baby if you keep breastfeeding along with giving your baby solids until your baby is at least 12 months old.
 After that, it’s up to you and your baby how long you keep going.
 For more information, check out our breastfeeding articles

 and our breastfeeding videos

-If your baby is having 60 ml of milk or less during a night feed, you can stop the feed altogether and re-settle your baby with the settling techniques of your choice.
+If you decide to try phasing out night feeds and your baby is having 60 ml of milk or less during a night feed, you can stop the feed altogether and re-settle your baby with the settling techniques of your choice.